 Divorce is a Loss That Comes with Grief

-Stories like Emily’s are common.
+Stories of feeling scared to get divorced like Emily’s are common.
 Never would I minimize or dismiss the pain she felt of the loss of her life as she knew it or the distress associated with the unilateral decision her life husband made to leave her when 31 years earlier he promised to love her until death did they part.
 Her feelings were heightened and talking with her often brought out a flood of tears.
 Divorce is a loss and with loss comes grief.
 Time softens the intensity of grief and I knew that Emily needed time to grieve.
 Although she was sorrowful, Emily could still move on with her life on a positive trajectory and not one based in fear.

 Emily is smart, articulate, and had a wonderful sense of humor – attributes that are essential to weather a divorce storm.
 Two wonderful daughters nearby and a bevel of great friends, Emily’s support system is impressive.
 Working with Emily turned out to be very empowering for her.
 She learned a great deal about herself including what it was she feared about being alone.
 Emily told me that even though she was cocooned by a marriage her entire adult life, she believed her fear of being alone held her back from achieving goals of travel or joining groups without her husband.
 Divorce coaching took Emily out of her fear-based mentality about divorce into one of looking forward to what was next.
 We addressed finances, her living situation, employment and she became excited about her future.
 Soon Emily’s fear dissolved and was replaced with an eagerness to expand her horizons.